Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - I want the game to be intuative to understand and play
 - I want to be able to continue playing or finish the game when I choose
-- I want the game to be visually appealing with a retro aesthetic
+- I want the game to be visually appealing
+- I want to know the word after losing

+## Game Development